uu-python/participants/thomass.md

-May the odds be ever in our favor for learning python
+May the odds be forever in our favor learning python